-We also tried their Napa Valley Reserve Cabernet Sauvignon which is priced head and shoulders above the rest of their wines, but for a good reason.
-The fruit for this wine is high end fruit from undisclosed locations in the heart of Napa’s Cab country, the Oakville and Rutherford Appellations.
-It sees entirely 100% new French Oak and undergoes extended Maceration before the oak aging.
+The 2005 Napa Valley Reserve Cabernet Sauvignon is priced higher then their other wines (still remarkably reasonably priced when compared to the prices of Napa Cabernet Sauvignon).
+The fruit for this wine is from premium undisclosed vineyard locations in the heart of Napa Valley’s Cabernet Sauvignon country – the Oakville and Rutherford Appellations.
+It sees entirely 100% new French Oak and undergoes extended maceration before the wine is moved into oak for aging.
 There is a lot going on with this wine with complexity of aromas and flavors – the nose has some cedar and the palate has notes of chocolate and tobacco.
-This is a wine with a long finish.
+This wine features a very long finish.

 The 2014 Waterstone In Studio Red is a blend of 54% Cabernet Sauvignon, 28% Syrah and 18% Petite Sirah.
 Well endowed on the bouquet, offers an elegant aromatic set of blackberry, white pepper, plum and old cedar box along with hints of mocha as the wine continues to evolve in the glass.
 The bouquet shows more darker fruits then red fruits.
 Balanced, clean and flavorful across the palate – the tannins show more on the front of the palate rather then the end.
 Slightly dusty and smoky in nature – their grip is noticeable but finely so.
 Very supple finish.
 This is an everyday drinking Napa Valley red blend that over delivers for the price – IE, this wine won’t lighten your wallet to far.